flackjap/ngrx-domains/README.md

 There are many ways for structuring your code, the 2 most popular are:

 #### By feature
-Each application feature contains it own set or redux roles.
+Each application feature contains its own set or redux roles.
 ```
 ├── project-root/
 │   ├── book